kubevirt/monitoring/docs/runbooks/HPPSharingPoolPathWithOS.md

 ## Mitigation

 Using the data obtained in the diagnosis section, it is possible to prevent the pool path from being shared with OS.
-The specification on how to achieve that varies and is generally handled uniquely per-case according to node contraints.
+The specification on how to achieve that varies and is generally handled uniquely per-case according to node constraints.